paugier/mercurial-book/en/template.rst

   The example for the use of *labels* to add colours doesn't actually show any colours above.
   Executing the commands in your terminal should give you pretty colours (as long as your terminal supports them).
+  You can view the available colors and what they look like on your system using the *hg debugcolor* command.

 Additionally, it's possible to apply a template to a list of items in an expression.
 For example: